 Kow Swamp breeding site

 Kow Swamp in Victoria is an important breeding site for both ibis species and for royal spoonbills.
-Nesting occurred in the spring/summer of 2017-2018 and 2018-2019.
+Nesting occurred in the spring/summer of 2017-2018, 2018-2019 and 2019-2020.
 In December 2017 we fitted satellite GPS trackers to 22 birds (12 juvenile and 3 adult straw-necked ibis, 7 juvenile Australian white ibis) in Kow Swamp.
 We also collected feather, scat and regurgitate samples from nests.
 Between November 2019 and January 2020 we fitted trackers to 10 straw-necked ibis and one royal spoonbill.

 Kerang Lakes breeding site

 Kerang Lakes in Victoria is one of the largest straw-necked ibis nesting sites in Australia.
 Australian white ibis and royal spoonbills will also nest at Kerang, but in much lower numbers than straw-necked ibis.
 Kerang also supports a variety of other breeding waterbirds including Australasian darters and little-pied cormorants.
 Birds of prey like whistling kites and black kites are also present in large numbers during these breeding events.